jorisvink/sanctum/docs/cathedral.md

 The key derivation takes this into account and generates different base keys for each different domain in the same flock.

+Devices in the same flock-id but different flock-domain will not be able to communicate with each other due to the cryptographic domain separation.

 See below for an example.

 ## Authentication